mschuett/Factorio-AtomicArtilleryRemote/README.md

 When you remove this mod all its entities are removed from the game.

-### Unreliable

-If no "plain" Artillery with ammo is in range, then the Atomic Artillery will still fire on targets placed with the "Artillery targeting remote".

-To my knowledge this should not be possible due to the different flare types, selecting different ammo types, but there seems to be a precedence or fall-back mechanism(?)
-Any help or advice with this would be appreciated.

 ### Targeting Radius in map mode

 If an Atomic Artillery is in range, then the plain "Artillery targeting remote"